MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Automatic and recommended classification

-- The Azure Information Protection viewer
+- A viewer for protected text and image files, protected PDF files, and files that are generically protected

-- File Explorer, right-click actions
+- File Explorer, right-click actions to classify and protect files

 - PowerShell commands and the scanner